ashishkumar1409/blockchain-for-software-engineers/README.md

 - [Getting a Job](#getting-a-job)
 - [Job Boards](#job-boards)

-## Covering the Material
-Over the past two years, I found it useful to pick a subject from the list below, read it thoroughly, take notes, and implement on a blockchain running locally.
-I tend to prefer a top-down, hands on approach to learning.
-I found it extremely important to build and push my understanding further daily.

 ## How to use it
 Everything below is a prioritized outline and you should work from the top to the bottom.

-- [x] **Create a new branch so you can check items like this, just put an x in the brackets: [x]**

 # Background
 Blockchain technology is a multi-disciplinary field built atop cryptography, economics, and computer science.
 The background section includes some requisite fundamentals in these fields that will ensure you have solid footing before diving deeper into the blockchain specifics since many of the features that exist today are results of years and years of previous research.